Sorry, there are no matching results

 IR35 enquiries tend to stem from standard PAYE or VAT enquiries.
-To keep your profile with HMRC low, you should keep your accounting records in order and ensure that your taxes are paid and up to date.
+You should keep your accounting records in order and ensure that your taxes are paid and up to date.

 If you are definitely within IR35, things are simpler.
 Many contractors opt to use an umbrella company such as My Max from PayStream.
-As an employee of our company, we will deduct all necessary taxes and still help you to maximise your take-home pay.
+As an employee of our company, we will deduct all necessary taxes and provides you with employment rights.

 When you use an umbrella like My Max, you become an employee of the umbrella company.
 Compliant umbrella companies will deduct employed levels of PAYE and NICs from your gross salary and pay them to HMRC on your behalf, just like any other company that directly employs you.
 That means you don’t have to worry about IR35.